-For this, assume that the LOOP programs do not make use the register $R_0$ .
-This is not an essential restriction since the register $R_0$ can always be replaced by an unused register via a transformation of variables.
-The register $R_0$ will then be employed to calculate the runtime of a LOOP program.
-To this end, the objective is to assign to each LOOP program P another LOOP program $\gamma(P)$ that performs the computation of P and simultaneously calculates the runtime of P. The runtime of a program is essentially determined by the number of elementary operations (incrementation, zero setting, and copying):
+For this, assume that the LOOP programs do not make use the register R_0 .
+This is not an essential restriction since the register R_0 can always be replaced by an unused register via a transformation of variables.
+The register R_0 will then be employed to calculate the runtime of a LOOP program.
+To this end, the objective is to assign to each LOOP program P another LOOP program $\gamma(P)$ that performs the computation of P and simultaneously calculates the runtime of P. The runtime of a program is essentially determined by the number of elementary operations: